Aidin1999/Dissertation/readme.md

 This repository includes an `index.xml` file for configuring AWS Amplify.
 The `index.xml` file is included in the `index.zip`.

+To deploy the `index.xml` file to AWS Amplify, follow these steps:

+1. **Upload the Configuration File**

+    - Navigate to the AWS Amplify console.
+    - Either create a new Amplify project or select an existing one.
+    - Upload the `index.zip` file containing the `index.xml` to the Amplify project.

+2. **Configure Amplify**

-To deploy the `index.xml` file to AWS Amplify, follow the standard process for setting up a new Amplify project or updating an existing one.
+    Follow the standard process for setting up or updating an Amplify project based on the uploaded configuration file.

 ## Testing

 ### test.py

-The `test.py` script is included to test the functionality of the Lambda function.
+The `test.py` script is provided to test the functionality of the Lambda function.
 Ensure you have the necessary AWS credentials and environment variables set up before running the tests.

-Run the test script:
+Run the test script with:

 ```bash
 python test.py